Venumadhavmule/Java_All_Programs/README.md

-# Java programs for all beginners 👩‍💻💻
+# 🍵Java programs for all beginners 👩‍💻💻
 ### This repository consist of all the java programs and Examples
 *Contains* 🫣🫣
 - Basics of java